Menu Home

 General Information

 həʔapus Village Park & Shoreline Habitat (formerly Terminal 107 Park) is an important archaeological, cultural, and ecological site that sits on the shores of one of the last remaining original bends of the Duwamish River.
-Located just off West Marginal Way across from the Duwamish Longhouse and Cultural Center, the park offers more than seven acres of native landscape park area along a vibrant river shoreline that volunteers continue to help restore to this day.
+Located just off West Marginal Way across from the Duwamish Longhouse and Cultural Center, the park offers more than seven acres of native landscape park area along a vibrant river shoreline.
 Park hours are dawn to dusk.

 Salmon Cove Park and Shoreline Habitat Park, Tukwila, WA, July 2020